smat-dev/jinni/DESIGN.md

 *   **Command:** `jinni`
 *   **Arguments:**
     *   `paths` (optional, positional, zero or more): Target directory or file paths to process.
 Defaults to `['.']` if none provided.
     *   `--root <DIR>` / `-r <DIR>` (optional): Specify the project root directory.
-Rule discovery starts here, and output paths are relative to this directory.
-If omitted, the root is inferred from the common ancestor of the `paths` arguments.
+This primarily affects the base for calculating relative output paths.
+If omitted, the root is inferred from the common ancestor of the `<PATH...>` arguments.
+Rule discovery and matching are relative to the target path(s).
     *   `--output <file>` / `-o <file>` (optional): Write output to a file instead of stdout.
     *   `--list-only` / `-l` (optional): Only list file paths found.
     *   `--overrides <file>` (optional): Specify an overrides file.
 If provided, rules from this file are used exclusively, ignoring built-in defaults and all `.contextfiles`.